Knowing-Nature/kn-website/content/episode/21/jurassic-park/index.md

         rating="PG"
         imdb-link="https://www.imdb.com/title/tt0107290">}}

-Discussion of the 1993 classic of palaeontology, Jurassic Park, directed by Steven Spielberg.
-Based on the book by Michael Crichton.
-Guests on this
-episode: Tom and Conor.

 You may want to watch the film first and think about:
   * Are there situations where you would want to bring back an extinct species?

 ## What the film did well